Women of Salerno

-The women of Salerno, also referred to as the ladies of Salerno and the Salernitan women (mulieres Salernitanae), are a group of women physicians who studied in medieval Italy, at the Schola Medica Salernitana, one of the first medical schools to allow women.
+The women of Salerno, also referred to as the ladies of Salerno and the Salernitan women (mulieres Salernitanae), were a group of women physicians who studied in medieval Italy, at the Schola Medica Salernitana, one of the first medical schools to allow women.

 Introduction

 These women practiced medicine, and were known to both teach and to publish medical works.
 Additionally, there is evidence that the study of female diseases was not their only interest, but they studied, taught, and practiced all branches of medicine, indeed multiple references attest to the vital role they played in surgical and scientific achievements.